Xe/when-then-zen/meditation/metta.md

 Adjust any numbers as needed, of course; these numbers are suggestions.

+### As a meditator

+This is for you to help understand a process you do internally, to yourself.

+### In order to give metta to others, I must first give it to myself

 This is done for three basic reasons:

 1. Setting yourself right.
 You can't love others if you can't love yourself